 - Open the Application Overview from your Dashboard

-- Click on Configuration in the Application panel on the right of the screen
+- Click on ⚙️Application Settings -> Configuration Files in the right-hand panel

 - Scroll through the configuration file until you find the